-This 2021 Parent Handbook is a general overview of College operations, policy and information.
+This 2022 Parent Handbook provides a general overview of College operations, policy and information.
 It contains the main philosophies and practices of the College.
 Parents should use this handbook for basic information.
 More detailed information can be accessed through other College policies and specific handbooks.
-Parents are encouraged to access emails, SEQTA ENGAGE, newsletters, Skoolbag App., the College webpage and Facebook site, and hard copy mail outs.
+Parents are encouraged to access emails, SEQTA ENGAGE, Consent2GO, newsletters, the College webpage and Facebook site, and hard copy mail outs.
 These communications provide relevant and timely information.
 The College Term Planners, are available on the SEQTA ENGAGE portal.

-" SECTION ONE - VISION & MISSION
+SECTION ONE - VISION & MISSION